woodenzen/JAMM425-Magazine-Feature-Writing/content/4-Library Trend Feature.md

 ---
 UUID:      ›[[202411132044]]
 cdate:     11-13-2024 08:44 PM
-tags:      #JAMM425 #blog-post #editorial-writing
+tags:      #JAMM425 #blog-post #editorial-writing #web-JAMM425
 title:       Library Trend Feature
 nav:      Library Trend Feature
 description: >
-        University of Idaho's library digital trends.
+        University of Idaho's Library digital trends.
 ---
+By Will Simpson
+Hidden Gem Reporter

-Step into the University of Idaho Library, and you'll quickly realize it's not just a sanctuary for book lovers.
+MOSCOW, Idaho—Step into the University of Idaho Library, and you'll quickly realize it's not just a sanctuary for book lovers.
 Instead, it's a humming hub of chatter and laughter, with some students buried in screens and others lounging on oversized ottomans.

 The scene is a collision between the old and the new—as much about study and research as it is about building a community.